openequella/openequella.github.io/guides/AdditionalGeneralInfoHelp.md

 Disclaimer 2: Backup your filestore and DB - this is not a recommended operation.

 1. Verify access to a user that has notifications to view.
-2. Turn off Equella
+2. Turn off openEquella
 3. Run the following DB script:
 ```
 delete from notification;
 ```
 4. Delete the notifications index on all nodes in the cluster.
-5. Start Equella
+5. Start openEquella
 6. Confirm that the notifications have indeed been removed from the UI.

 ## Enable Remote Debugging via Eclipse
 **Setup**
-Ensure the you've imported and built the tagged Equella code base from GIT that is equal to the Equella version you want to debug.
+Ensure the you've imported and built the tagged openEquella code base from GIT that is equal to the openEquella version you want to debug.
-Enable remote debugging in Equella install by adding the following to JAVA_ARGS and restart Equella:
+Enable remote debugging in openEquella install by adding the following to JAVA_ARGS and restart openEquella:
 ```
 -Xdebug -Xrunjdwp:transport=dt_socket,address=1044,server=y,suspend=n
 ```